killermann/samuel-killermann-curriculum-vitae/content/skills/website-developer/_index.md

 ---
 title: "Website Developer"
-blurb: "Choosing the programming languages for the project, writing the code, and architecting the data structure to make the site work.
-Then continuing maintenance and updates."
+blurb: "Writing the code that makes the sites work.
+HTML, CSS, Javascript, PHP, Go, Python, React, and more."
 emoji: "👾"
 ---